 - Soybeans provide more than double the calories and protein than that provided by edamame.

-- Soybeans also have twice as much carbohydrates, total fat and saturated fat as edamame.
+- Soybeans also have twice as many carbohydrates, total fat and saturated fat as edamame.

-- The fiber content of soybeans is about one and half times more than that of edamame.
+- The fibre content of soybeans is about one and a half times more than that of edamame.

 - Soybeans are several times richer in folic acid, iron and calcium content as compared to edamame.

-Soybean can be eaten on their own or made into products like soy paste, tofu, tempeh, soyabean curd, etc while edamame can be consumed as a stir fry, salads, soups, etc.
+Soybean can be eaten on their own or made into products like soy paste, tofu, tempeh, soybean curd, etc while edamame can be consumed as a stir fry, salads, soups, etc.

 Nutrients In Edamame